 Drone FPGA Radio-Telescope Beam Mapping

 We will fly a large hexacopter drone with a weak radio transmitter to calibrate the beam pattern of a radio telescope.
-Our on-campus “telescope” will be a dish antenna on an amateur astronomy telescope mount that can bring outside and point it in different direction to map out its beam pattern.
+Our on-campus “telescope” is a dish antenna on an amateur astronomy telescope mount that can bring outside and point it in different direction to map out its beam pattern.

 We transmit a custom wide-band signal out of a fast FPGA-controlled digital to analog converter (DAC) with 16-bit samples at 4 GHz.
 We receive the signal with an equally-fast analog to digital converter (ADC).
 We perform digital signal processing (DSP) with Fast Fourier Transforms (FFTs) to compare how much of the transmitted signal.
 This basically makes our own software defined radio (SDR).